Aaesha-Azeemuddin/Aaesha-Azeemuddin/README.md

 **About Me:**

--  I’m currently working as a Data Science and Business Analytics Intern at The Sparks Foundation.
 - I'm on a journey to master Data Science and AI, currently pursuing a course at Innomatics Research Labs.

 📫 Reach Me: